Key Management

 How does master key rotation work?

-Master key rotation re-wraps all user DEKs with a new master key using a three-phase commit with rollback journal.
-The actual DEKs (and therefore grain data) do not change — only the wrapping changes, making rotation an O(users) operation rather than O(grains).
+Master key rotation re-wraps all DEKs with a new master key using a three-phase commit with rollback journal.
+The DEKs themselves (and therefore grain data) do not change — only the wrapping changes, making rotation an O(users) operation rather than O(grains).

 Phase 1 saves a rollback journal with old wrapped DEKs.
 Phase 2 writes a rotation marker and the re-wrapped DEKs.
 Phase 3 swaps the master key and removes the marker and journal.
-If the process crashes mid-rotation, the next startup calls recover_partial_rotation() which either rolls back (if journal entries exist) or forward-completes (if the journal was already cleaned up).
-This context database follows NIST SP 800-57 guidance, issuing a rotation warning at 80% of the default 365-day key lifetime.
+If the process crashes mid-rotation, recovery either rolls back (if journal entries exist) or forward-completes (if the journal was already cleaned up).
+Areev follows NIST SP 800-57 guidance and rotates the master key annually by default.

 Phase 1: Save rollback journal (old wrapped DEKs)